Endogen/OpenCryptoBot/commands.md

 None

 **Description**
-Shows other commands that allow the user to see QR-Code of donation address wallets.
+Shows other commands that allow the user to see QR-Codes for donation wallets (donations to the developer of this bot).

 **Syntax**
 `/donate`